-TDOE has included the submission of a Safe Return to In-Person Instruction and Continuity of Services Plan as a requirement of the LEA's ARP ESSER application.
+TDOE has included the submission of a Safe Return to In-Person Instruction and Continuity of Services Plan as a requirement of the ARP ESSER application.
 This plan must be developed in consultation with the specified stakeholders, and meet the requirements specified in the instructions, including prevention and mitigation strategies, as well as the ARP ESSER Fund Assurances in the application.
-Once approved, this plan must be posted and made public on the LEA's website.
+Once approved this plan must be made public on the LEA's website.
 The Safe Return to In-Person Instruction and Continuity of Services Plan will be updated every six months and uploaded into the related documentation folder in the ARP ESSER application.
 It will also be part of TDOE's ongoing ESSER monitoring over the life of the grant.

-The department continues to engage regularly with the Tennessee Department of Health (TDH) and have developed strong partnerships that will serve districts well - providing regular information and updates on CDC guidance and answering district questions in the Commissioner's regular weekly calls with directors of schools.
+The department continues to engage regularly with the Tennessee Department of Health (TDH) and have developed strong partnerships that will serve districts well - providing regular information and updates on CDC guidance and answering district questions in the Commissioner's weekly calls.
 As we plan to launch the 2021-22 school year and these plans are implemented and updated, this partnership will continue to be a valued resource both for TDOE and LEAs across the state.